 The finance and investment industry has the most millionaires, with 14% of the US total.
 Industrial conglomerates are second at 9.1%, followed closely by millionaires in the business and customer services industry at 9%.

 A Step by Step Guide to Making a Million Dollars

 Becoming a millionaire is not extremely difficult.
 It takes money, time, discipline, and a little luck.
 All you need to do is follow these 5 steps:

 You Need a Source of Income

 How are we doing?
-My wife and I earn a decent living, but along the way we made several lifestyle choices which reduced our income, including the decision for my wife to be a stay at home mom.
-I firmly believe we will still become millionaires – even in a one income household – and the reason I hold firm in this belief is because we follow the rest of the steps in this article.
+My wife and I earn a decent living, but along the way, we made several lifestyle choices that reduced our income, including the decision for my wife to be a stay-at-home mom.
+I firmly believe we will still become millionaires – even in a one-income household – and I hold firm in this belief because we follow the rest of the steps in this article.

 Earn More Than You Spend